Bamba Fall

 Bamba Fall (born May 27, 1986) is a Senegalese professional basketball player who currently plays for Fundación CB Granada of the Spanish LEB Oro league.
 He played college basketball for the Southern Methodist University and represents the Senegal national basketball team in international competition.

 College career

-Fall attended Oak Hill Academy from 2003–2005.
+Fall attended Oak Hill Academy from 2003 to 2005.
 While at Oak Hill, the team finished ranked #1 in the country both years Fall attended.
 Fall began attending SMU in 2005 and since then has played in 43 games (18 as a freshman, 25 as a sophomore) and averaged a career high of 7.1 points per game in 2006-2007 while also leading Conference USA in blocked shots (19th nationally).
-He was also voted to the conference all-defensive team in 2006-2007.
+He was also voted to the conference all-defensive team in 2006–2007.

 International career

 Chosen to represent Senegal in July 2007, Fall was the youngest player on the Senegalese national team that finished in ninth place at the FIBA Africa Championship 2007 in Angola.